Aubret/Aubret.github.io/index.md

 ---
-title: Deep reinforcement learning of interaction's contexts for multi-agents coordination.
+title: Deep reinforcement learning of skills for multi-agents coordination.
 layout: default
 ---
 ## Introduction

-Our goal is to use novel advances in deep reinforcement learning to improve multi-agents coordination for solving a task.
-More specifically, our approach is based on two steps:

-1. Agents learn to recognize interaction's contexts, that is to perceive other agents and their specific nature (Agent can be heterogenous)
-2. Agents learn to use this context in order to solve the task.
+Reinforcement learning is about an agent who learns to solve a task by acting in his environment.
+The agent makes actions, receives an observation characterizing the state of the environment and earns a reward which depends of the task.
+His objective is to maximize the cumulative reward.
+In a multi-agent scenario, some tasks imply that multiple agents have to cooperate ; yet, despite novel advances in deep reinforcement learning, it is known to be difficult to synchronize the agents, particularly when the number of agents is high.
+Communication is an appealing and efficient way to synchronize agents, however actual models only includes observations into their communication and consider scenarios with few agents.
+To adress those issues, we take advantage of recent works on intrinsic motivation.

+At first, we want our agents to be able to communicate their intentions in addition to their observations, to do so, they have to learn a representation of their skills.
+As a second step, our goal is to provide an agent model which learn to choose  what to send, when and to whom send it.

 ## Useful links
 * Introduction article to deep RL [An Introduction to Deep Reinforcement Learning](https://tianjun.me/static/essay_resources/Learn_You_Some_Reinforcement_Learning/papers/An_Introduction_to_Deep_Reinforcement_Learning.pdf)